Decimalish

 No trailing zeros

 Some BigDecimal libraries attempt to visually preserve precision after an operation by adding trailing zeros.
-While this can be useful for quick number formatting, this conflates mathematical value with presentation, require multiple kinds of equality (is 1.0 equal to 1?), and sometimes operations such as multiple result in surprising results and thus, you guessed it, another source of bugs.
+While this can be useful for quick number formatting, this conflates mathematical value with presentation, requires multiple kinds of equality (is 1.0 equal to 1?), and sometimes operations such as multiplication can result in surprising results and thus, you guessed it, another source of bugs.

 Places or precision